Paul Temple: Original radio serials

 Because no recordings survive for many of the early serials, in 2006 BBC Radio 4 began recreating them, in as authentic a manner as possible: as mono productions, employing vintage microphones and sound effects, and using the original scripts.
 In all cases Crawford Logan starred as Paul Temple with Gerda Stevenson as Steve, in place of the original leads.
 The first of these broadcasts, in August 2006, was a new eight-part production of Paul Temple and the Sullivan Mystery, originally aired in 1947.
 A new production of The Madison Mystery, from 1949, aired between May and July 2008, followed by the 1947 serial Paul Temple and Steve in June and July 2010.
 A Case for Paul Temple, from 1946, was transmitted in August and September 2011.
-The final such production to date was Paul Temple and the Gregory Affair, aired in 2013 (the longest of all the serials, running to ten episodes).
-Many of these new productions featured Welsh actor Gareth Thomas as the head of Scotland Yard.
+The final such production was Paul Temple and the Gregory Affair, aired in 2013 (the longest of all the serials, running to ten episodes).
+Many of these new productions featured Welsh actor Gareth Thomas as Sir Graham Forbes, the Head of Scotland Yard.
 Each of the new recordings was also released on CD.

 Paul Temple's catchphrase, "by Timothy", first occurred in episode two of the first ever serial, Send for Paul Temple.
 As spoken by Kim Peacock in the 1940s serials, it made Temple sound like Wilfrid Hyde-White (it was a phrase Hyde-White frequently used, particularly in the BBC Radio series The Men from the Ministry).
-Interviewed in 2006, Peter Coke said he hated the phrase, because even in the 1950s he thought it sounded old-fashioned.
+Interviewed in 2005, Peter Coke said he hated the phrase, because even in the 1950s he thought it sounded old-fashioned.

-In 1998, on the death of author Francis Durbridge, the BBC broadcast a radio documentary about Paul Temple written and presented by Jeffrey Richards, entitled Send For Paul Temple (aired on 20 May 1998), which included extracts from surviving recordings held in the BBC Sound Archive such as the first ever serial in 1938.
+In 1998, on the death of author Francis Durbridge, the BBC broadcast a radio documentary about Paul Temple written and presented by Jeffrey Richards, entitled Send For Paul Temple (aired 20 May 1998), which featured extracts from surviving recordings held in the BBC Sound Archive including from the first ever serial in 1938, and a new interview with Peter Coke.